-- A child with a fractured pelvis has been exposed to severe trauma. - Major differences to adult pelvic fractures: - Greater energy is required to cause fracture. - Avulsion fractures. - Single fractures. - Presence of a pelvic fracture suggests associated injuries other skeletal, head, abdominal and pulmonary injuries.
-The management of these usually takes priority over the pelvic fracture management. - Bladder injury can occur with straddle 'fall-astride' type mechanism. - Vascular injury and exsanguination in children is rare. - A pelvic binder should be used for all suspected pelvic fractures.
+- A child with a fractured pelvis has been exposed to severe trauma. - Major differences to adult pelvic fractures: greater energy is required to cause fracture - avulsion fractures - single fractures - Presence of a pelvic fracture suggests associated injuries other skeletal, head, abdominal and pulmonary injuries.
+The management of these usually takes priority over the pelvic fracture management. - Bladder injury can occur with straddle "fall-astride" type mechanism. - Vascular injury and exsanguination in children is rare.